adithpd/LoopAPI/README.md

 [`https://console.cloud.google.com`]

-Credentials as of now is present in the repository.
+Credentials present in the repository has been disabled and hence needs to be updated from your side due to security constraints